abhishak3/cs50-problems/README.md

 # CS50-problems
 Hey!

-This is me trying to solving amazing CS50 labs and problem sets.
+This is me trying to solve amazing CS50 labs and problem sets.

 All problems are verified by `check50` (tool for checking CS50's students' code).